Sales Budget Definition

 The sales budget contains an itemization of a company's sales expectations for the budget period, in both units and dollars.
 If a company has a large number of products, it usually aggregates its expected sales into a smaller number of product categories or geographic regions; otherwise, it becomes too difficult to generate sales estimates for this budget.
 The sales budget is usually presented in either a monthly or quarterly format; presenting only annual sales information is too aggregated, and so provides little actionable information.

 The information in the sales budget comes from a variety of sources.
 Most of the detail for existing products comes from those personnel who deal with them on a day-to-day basis.
 The marketing manager contributes sales promotion information, which can alter the timing and amount of sales.
-The engineering and marketing managers may also contribute information about the introduction date of new products, as well as the retirement date of old products.
+The engineering and marketing managers may also contribute information about the introduction date of new products, as well as the retirement dates of old products.
 The chief executive officer may revise these figures for the sales of any subsidiaries or product lines that the company plans to terminate or sell during the budget period.

 It is generally best not to include in the sales budget any estimates for sales related to prospective acquisitions of other companies, since the timing and amounts of these sales are too difficult to estimate.
 Instead, revise the sales budget after an acquisition has been finalized.

-The basic calculation in the sales budget is to itemize the number of unit sales expected in one row, and then list the average expected unit price in the next row, with the total revenues appearing in a third row.
+The basic calculation in the sales budget is to itemize the number of unit sales expected in one row, and then list the average expected unit price in the next row, with the total sales appearing in a third row.
 The unit price may be adjusted for marketing promotions.
 If any sales discounts or sales returns are anticipated, these items are also listed in the sales budget.